intel/document-automation/README.md

 ### Deploy on a different machine
 If you want to deploy the pipeline on a different machine than the one you used for indexing, you need to do the following:
-1. Set up the directories, the repo of this use case and Docker images on the new machine as described in the [Getting Started](#getting-started) section.
+1. Set up the directories, the repo of this use case and Docker images on the new machine as described in the [Get Started](#getting-started) section.
 2. If the new machine does not have access to NFS or if you saved outputs in a local disk, then you need to copy the DPR models and FAISS index files to the new machine.
 3. Copy the Elasticsearch and PostgreSQL database files to the new machine.
 4. Modify the faiss-indexfile.json: change the IP address to the IP address of the new machine.